krikamol/group/_pages/join.md

 <p align=justify> We welcome undergraduate and master's students to our research group.
 If you’re considering writing your thesis
 with us, please review our available projects <a href="/assets/pdf/ri-thesis-2025.pdf" target="_blank">here</a>. </p>

-<p>If a project aligns with your interests, please contact the corresponding project coordinator.</p>
+<p>If a project aligns with your interests, please contact the corresponding project coordinator.
+In addition you can apply <a href="https://forms.gle/Zzw9vp5FuNgG9EdG9">here</a></p>

 </div>